TWBug/GoldCardHenge/content/why-taiwan/how-to-import-your-dog-cat-to-taiwan.en.md

 * **The Taiwanese animal quarantine authority will issue the Import Veterinary Certificate, but only after all the above requirements are met, and the dog/cat gives no cause for suspicion of notifiable animal infectious diseases.**

 {{< note title="Rabies-Infected Country (Zone) Import" >}}

-{{< /note >}}

-{{< teaser prefix="" >}}
-Rabies-Infected Country (Zone) Import
-{{< /teaser >}}

-{{< accordion title="Rabies-Titer-Test at your veterinarian." suffix="1." bottomless="true" >}}
+* Rabies-Titer-Test at your veterinarian.

   * A Rabies-Titer-Test is a test that checks the rabies virus neutralizing antibody after vaccination.
   * Please make sure that the Rabies-Titer-Test is checked at one of the [LISTED](https://www.baphiq.gov.tw/en/ws.php?id=14261) laboratories.
 Click the link and scroll down to the bottom to find the up to date "List of Rabies Neutralization Antibody Testing Laboratories."
   * To pass, you will need a result greater or equal to 0.5 IU/ml
   * If you need to refresh your vaccine, wait a month after the vaccine at least for the best results of the Rabies-Titer-Test.
   * A Rabies-Titer-Test will take up to 3-4 weeks to come back with results.
 Also, calculate that the costs can range between 40 USD to 150 USD.
-{{< /accordion >}}

-{{< accordion title="Apply for an import permit after your Titer-Test results are out.
-You will need the following documents:" suffix="2." bottomless="true" >}}
+* Apply for an import permit after your Titer-Test results are out.
+You will need the following documents:
-* Veterinarian signed proof of rabies vaccination, it will need the following information on it: the dog/cat's breed, sex, age, microchip number, inoculation date, that inactivated vaccine was indeed used.
-The format doesn't really matter; important is that it's stamped by the veterinarian and signed.
-* Proof of passed Rabies-Titer-Test.
-The laboratory usually provides the report in English already with all the needed information.
-* Your personal identification documents, eg. Passport, ARC, Taiwanese ID etc.
-* There are two ways of applying for an import permit.
-Either [APPLY ONLINE](https://pet-epermit.baphiq.gov.tw/) or fill out the application form they provide on their [WEBSITE](https://www.baphiq.gov.tw/en/ws.php?id=14261) and send it via post, fax, or email.
-{{< /accordion >}}

 **NOTE: Choose an arbitrary date in the future, start counting 180 days after the drawing of the blood for the Rabies-Titer-Test.
 The dates of the successful import permit will be a timeframe around your chosen date.
 If you need to change the dates due to a different flight booking, it can be done via email!**

-{{< accordion title="After you receive your import permit, you can start looking for flights.
-We recommend booking them via call, so the airline can check directly if you can take a pet on board for that specific flight." suffix="3." bottomless="true" >}}
+* After you receive your import permit, you can start looking for flights.
+We recommend booking them via call, so the airline can check directly if you can take a pet on board for that specific flight.

   * Some airlines allow pets in the cabin when they are small enough (e.g., KLM, Lufthansa)
   * Some airlines only allow pets in cargo (e.g., Eva Air)
   * Some airlines don't allow certain types of pets at all (e.g., Emirates)
   * Every airline's pricing and rules are different.
 Please make sure to check on their websites or call for any questions.
-{{< /accordion >}}
+{{< /note >}}

 {{< teaser prefix="" >}}
 Step 4